CompSciFutures/APMonitor/README.md

 - **`--test-emails`**: Test email notifications by sending a dummy alert to all configured email addresses, then exit.
 Does not check resources or modify state file.

-## State File

-APMonitor uses a JSON state file to persist monitoring data across runs:

-- **Location**: Recommended path is `/tmp/statefile.json` for tmpfs storage (faster, no disk wear)
-- **Format**: JSON with per-resource nested objects containing timestamps, status, and counters
-- **Atomic Updates**: Uses `.new` and `.old` rotation to prevent corruption on crashes
-- **Thread Safety**: Protected by internal lock during concurrent access

-The state file tracks:
-- `is_up`: Current resource status
-- `last_checked`: When resource was last checked
-- `last_notified`: When last notification was sent
-- `last_alarm_started`: When current/last outage began
-- `last_successful_heartbeat`: When heartbeat URL last succeeded
-- `down_count`: Consecutive failed checks
-- `error_reason`: Last error message

-**Note**: If using `/tmp/statefile.json`, the state file is cleared on system reboot.
-This resets all monitoring history but doesn't affect functionality—monitoring resumes normally on first run.

 ## Common Usage Examples

 ### Basic Monitoring (Single-Threaded)